Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Acknowledgments

-We would like to thank Lukas Nagy for his support in implementing and exploring part of the method in R, and Simon Mack, Erik T.\ Parner, Morten Overgaard, Edgar Brunner, and the late Marc Ditzhaus for helpful discussions.
-We thank Lothar Häberle (Department of Gynecology and Obstetrics, Erlangen University Hospital, Germany) for supporting us with the analysis of the SUCCESS-A study data.
+The authors thank Lukas Nagy (TU Dortmund University, Germany) for his support in implementing and exploring part of the method in R, and Simon Mack (RWTH Aachen University, Germany), Erik T.\ Parner and Morten Overgaard (both Aarhus University, Denmark), Edgar Brunner (University Medical Center Göttingen, Germany), and the late Marc Ditzhaus (Otto von Guericke University Magdeburg, Germany) for helpful discussions.
+The authors also thank Lothar Häberle (Department of Gynecology and Obstetrics, Erlangen University Hospital, Germany) for his support with the analysis of the SUCCESS-A study data.